MohamedAdelTaha/GKE_with_Jenkins_Project/README.md

 - This project:
     - Builds infrastructure for two subents (management - restricted).
-    - Runs a bastion server in aims to a seucre connection to the GKE cluster.
+    - Runs a bastion server with aims to a secure connection to the GKE cluster.
     - Builds a secure GKE Cluster.
     - Create two namespaces:
         - jenkins: to jenkins pods